BrianWhelanDublin/milestone-project-2/testing.md

     - For each item in the navigation list I used the following test to confirm the link worked.

       - Click Hamburger.
-      - Check list is now visible.
+      - Check the list is now visible.
       - Click on the item.
       - Then check url contains the relevant href.
       - Then check the navigation list is now hidden again.